eddyerburgh/notes/docs/operating-systems/linux/system-calls.md

 # System calls
 {:.no_toc}

 System calls are an interface for user processes to call into kernel code.
-This section is about what system calls are, and how they're implemented in the kernel.

 ## Table of contents
 {: .no_toc  }